 It’s important to know how many servers a VPN has in its arsenal, what countries they’re located in, and whether there are any specialized servers.
 So, here’s what you need to know about Speedify’s server network.

-The company has servers in 37 countries and 50+ locations, with the ability to connect to individual cities.
-Although Speedify's server network is not the smallest we have encountered, it still falls short compared to many other VPNs.
-It is worth noting that other providers offer more than 5,000 servers at a similar price point.
+That said, the company has servers in over 35 countries and 75+ locations, with the ability to connect to individual cities.
+Although Speedify's server network isn't the smallest we have encountered, it still falls short compared to VPNs with the most servers.
+It's worth noting that other providers offer more than 5,000 servers at a similar price point.

 Thus, we advise potential users to carefully consider the server quantity before committing to this service.